 With over 20 years’ experience in providing affordable, but high-quality care, we are passionate about being fully transparent with you and your family regarding our fees and how much our care truly costs.
-And that’s why, on all our care home pages we have listed our ‘from’ prices and any increase that may be added once an assessment of you or your loved one’s care needs has taken place and we truly understand the level of care required.
+That’s why, on all our care home pages we have listed our ‘from’ prices and any increase that may be added once an assessment of you or your loved one’s care needs has taken place and we truly understand the level of care required.
 Our honest approach to care home fees is designed to support you when looking for the best choice of care for your family.

-To make things even easier, we have also put together a helpful 'Paying for Care' guide (PDF 574KB) to provide a clearer picture of how care home fees and funding works.
+To make things even easier, we have also put together a helpful 'Paying for Care' guide to provide a clearer picture of how care home fees and funding works.
 But for more of your unanswered questions and details on Sanctuary Care’s fees, please refer to the below frequently asked questions – including details of our zero deposit requirements for permanent residents.
 Or alternatively, you can contact a member of our Enquiry Support Team on 0800 917 468 and they will be more than happy to support you.

 What are the Care Home Fees and Costs?

 Weekly fees are individual to each resident, based on the level of care they require coupled with the standard of bedroom that is available and the length of stay.
 Fees are based on a person’s accommodation costs plus their individual care costs and cover 24-hour personal care and nursing care if required, as well as nutritious meals, activities programmes, laundry and cleaning services.